 In the year 2000, the doctor went to court again but they ruled he was too senile to stand trial.

-It would be the year 2002 when special services for each child taken by the hands of Dr. Gross.
-Lines and lines of people who held up photos of the child, and names were called out, reminded me of the 911 tragedy and remembering its’ victims.
-Family members stood for hours waiting for their loved ones name.
+It would be the year 2002 when special services for each child were taken by the hands of Dr. Gross.
+Lines and lines of people who held up photos of the child and names were called out, reminded me of the 911 tragedy and remembering its’ victims.
+Family members stood for hours waiting for their loved ones’ names.

 At the time, in the year 2002, Dr. Gross lived near the area yet no one from the city knew the correct address.
 His last interview took place in 2000, and he stuck to his story, although admitting he did not remember everything, he helped the children of the future.